leoloveisme/happybeings/About.md

 House of meetings / House of knowledge - is the same place, where people meet to exchange ideas and learn from / teach each other.

+Side note:

+If the underlying systems will not change, the escape to Mars will not change anything; it will just prolong the “agony” of the current lifestyle, which in itself, some might argue is not too bad as the won time might yield the opportunity for the society on the other planet to heal and change.